HarshaanNiles010/trading_platform/README.md

   ```
   pip3 install -r requirements.txt
   ```
-When done with the project please use the following command to terminate the environment
+  add the required packages to requirements.txt and then run the command given above again to install them in one go When done with the project please use the following command to terminate the environment
   ```
   source deactivate